zio/zio/docs/overview/basic_concurrency.md

 Also like operating system threads, ZIO fibers have unique identities, stacks (including stack traces), local state, and a status (such as _done_, _running_, or _suspended_).

-Unlike operating system threads, ZIO fibers consume almost no memory, they have dynamic stacks that grow and shrink, they don't waste operating system threads with blocking operations, they can be safely interrupted at any point in time, they are strongly typed, they have enumerable child fibers, and they will be garbage collected automatically if they are suspended and cannot be reactivated.
+Compared to operating system threads, ZIO fibers:

+ - Consume almost no memory
+ - Have dynamic stacks that grow and shrink
+ - Don't waste operating system threads with blocking operations
+ - Can be safely interrupted at any point in time
+ - Are strongly typed
+ - Let you query them to discover their children
+ - Will be garbage collected automatically if they are suspended and cannot be reactivated

+These make fibers a superior choice for building modern applications.

 Fibers are scheduled onto operating system threads by the ZIO runtime.
 Because fibers cooperatively yield to each other, ZIO fibers always execute concurrently, even when running in a single-threaded environment like JavaScript (or the JVM, when ZIO is configured with one work thread).